columbia/VIA/README.md

 You can boot, reboot or shutdown the N1SDP through the MCC console (`/dev/ttyUSB0`).

-Here's a list of useful command:
+Here's a list of useful commands:

 ```
 + command ------------------+ function ---------------------------------+